 Once your book is in their system it’s in there for as long as your book is in print and the library sees there are readers for it.

-In honor of National Librarian Day, I want to remind you that libraries are a not-to-be-missed part of your overall book marketing efforts!
-(Need a kickstart for your book, click here to get help!)
+In honor of National Library Week coming up in April, I want to remind you that libraries are a not-to-be-missed part of your overall book marketing efforts so get moving!